-6.12.66.13.5 New buildings
+6.13.5 New buildings

-The Pleasant Point Yacht Club is seeking to re-establishhas established new facilities itself in South New Brighton Park having lost its former Rat Island Reserve facilities to earthquake damage and subsequent demolition.
-This plan allows for a yachting facility to be considered in the reserve.
-The exact location and nature of the facility are still to be determined and must be consistent with this plan.
+The Pleasant Point Yacht Club has established new facilities in

+Scouts building South New Brighton Park having lost its former Rat Island Reserve facilities to earthquake damage and subsequent demolition.
 The yacht club is located near the boat ramps south of the jetty in South New Brighton Park.